Trilogy Media: Collaborations and projects

 In 2022, Trilogy Media collaborated with Scammer Payback on the "People's Call Center" a public initiative designed to raise awareness of online fraud.
 The channel has also participated in joint efforts with other creators in digital activism and cybersecurity awareness.

+Trilogy Media has collaborated with vigilante content creator Skeeter Jean, known for conducting amateur, civilian-led online predator sting operations targeting alleged predators.

 In 2025, Trilogy Media released a video titled Exposing Hollywood’s Most Sadistic Director on their streaming platform, TrilogyPlus.
 The video documents an investigation by content creator Reckless Ben into the filmmaker Lucifer Valentine, known for the Vomit Gore Trilogy.
 It includes discussion of online claims regarding the director’s identity.

 In September 2025, Trilogy Media assisted local and federal law enforcement in Baxter County, Arkansas during an investigation into fraud targeting elderly victims.
-Two individuals were arrested following a sting coordinated with the Mountain Home Police Department, the Baxter County Sheriff's Office, and the Department of Homeland Security Investigations.
+Two individuals were arrested following a sting coordinated with the Mountain Home Police Department, the Baxter County Sheriff's Office, and the Department of Homeland Security.
 The operation involved a controlled delivery of $250,000 to intercept participants in the scheme.